jason-vila/bookstudio/README.md

      /database/bookstudio_db.sql
      ```
      This script will create the schema `bookstudio_db` and populate it with initial data, including an **administrator** user.
-   - Update the connection parameters in `MySqlConexion.java` with your MySQL credentials (username, password, etc.).
+   - Update the connection parameters in `DbConnection.java` with your MySQL credentials (username, password, etc.).
    - **Default Admin Credentials** (once you run the script):
      - **Username:** `Admin`
      - **Password:** `Admin123@`